How Long Does It Take USCIS To Review A Case After An Interview: Key Takeaways

 How Long Does It Take USCIS To Review Your Case?

 In some situations, your case may take longer.
-Keep in mind that the delay may be due to various reasons that are not directly associated with you.
+This can happen due to various reasons that are not directly associated with you, such as background check delays, workload at USCIS offices, internal case transfers, or national security reviews.

 (How) Can You Expedite USCIS Decision After An Interview?